To read about the prominent features of St Giles’, click here.

 In 1320 the Scots signed the Declaration of Arbroath, a letter to the Pope affirming Scotland’s independence from England.
 Two years later the English King, Edward II, sent an army north with the intention of causing widespread damage.
 St Giles’, at the time a small Romanesque church, was heavily fire damaged with much of Edinburgh.

-1385 – St Giles’ destroyed again by English army
+1385 – St Giles’ raided again by English army

 In 1384 a meeting of the Auld Alliance between Scotland and France met in secret in St Giles’, plotting a raid into England.
 The following year the English King, Richard II, sent a large army north to destroy St Giles’ and other Scottish churches.
 Much of the building survived but black marks from the flames could still be seen on pillars until the 19th century.
 By 1390 St Giles’ was restored with help from Edinburgh merchants.

 1466 – St Giles’ becomes Collegiate church

 Edinburgh town authorities petitioned for St Giles’ to become a collegiate church, a prestigious status which could only be bestowed by the Pope.
 Petitions in 1419 and 1423 failed but in 1466 Pope Paul II finally granted collegiate status to St Giles’ and a song school was established in the churchyard.

 1508 – Gavin Douglas appointed Provost of St Giles’